instnt-inc/instnt-react-js/README.md

 * Instnt React SDK is comprised of React components, Javascript library functions, and an event propagation mechanism to facilitate communication between applications, Instnt SDK, and Instnt's APIs.

 * Instnt React SDK is built on top of Instnt core JavaScript Library which provides the base functionality and event triggering mechanism that React SDK depends on.
-For more information please refer to this following article https://support.instnt.org/hc/en-us/articles/4997119804301
+For more information please refer to this following article [Instnt Core JavaScript Library](https://support.instnt.org/hc/en-us/articles/4997119804301).

 # Quick Start Setup